Semiramis: In later traditions

 Although negative portrayals did exist, generally, Semiramis was viewed positively before the rise of Christianity.
 During the Middle Ages, she became associated with promiscuity and lustfulness.
-One story claimed that she had an incestuous relationship with her son, justifying it by passing a law to legitimize parent-child marriages, and inventing the chastity belt to deter any romantic rivals before he eventually killed her.
-This was likely popularized in the fifth century by Orosius in his universal history, Seven Books of History Against the Pagans, which has been described as an "anti-pagan polemic".
-In the Divine Comedy, Dante places Semiramis among the souls of the lustful in the Second Circle of Hell.
-She appears in Petrarch's Triumph of Love, canto III, verse 76.
-She is one of three women exemplifying "evil love" (the other two being Byblis and Myrrha).
+One story claimed that she had an incestuous relationship with her son, justified it by passing a law to legitimize parent-child marriages, and invented the chastity belt to deter any romantic rivals before he eventually killed her.
+This seems to have appeared first in the reign of Augustus in the Universal History of Pompeius Trogus, which survives only in the later epitome of Justin; the circulation of the story was likely popularized in the fifth century by Orosius in his universal history, Seven Books of History Against the Pagans, which has been described as an "anti-pagan polemic".

+In the Divine Comedy (Inferno V), Dante places Semiramis among the souls of the lustful in the Second Circle of Hell.
+She appears in Petrarch's Triumph of Love (canto III, verse 76).
+She is one of three women exemplifying "evil love", the other two being Byblis and Myrrha.

 She is included in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio that was composed in 1361–1362.
 It is notable as the first collection devoted exclusively to biographies of women in Western literature.
-However, Semiramis always was admired for her martial and political achievements.
+Semiramis always was admired for her martial and political achievements.

+Semiramis appears in the private revelation of Anne Catherine Emmerich entitled Life of Jesus Christ and Biblical Revelations.
+She is said to be "...the offspring of demoniacs, apt at everything save the working out of her salvation."
+She is described as tall, powerful, mighty, inconceivably bold, fierce, shameless and [she] carried out with astonishing assurance whatever the Evil One had showed [her] in visions.
+Semiramis is also described as an oppressor and "dissolute", looked upon as goddess of the chase by her nation.
+Emmerich relates: "...Semiramis I saw upon a lofty mountain surrounded by all the kingdoms and treasures of the world, as if Satan were showing them to her, giving them to her."
+She is later described as a contemporary of Job and is seen hunting the Behemoth and planning the first pyramid.